rancher/local-path-provisioner/examples/quota/README.md

 this is an example to enable quota for xfs

 # Usage
-> 1. build a helper image using the sample dockerfile to replace helper image xxx/storage-xfs-quota:v0.1 at configmap(helperPod.yaml) of debug.yaml.
+> 1. build a helper image using the sample dockerfile to replace helper image xxx/storage-xfs-quota:v0.1 at configmap(config/helper-pod.yaml).
-> 2. use the sample setup and teardown script at configmap of debug.yaml
+> 2. use the sample setup and teardown scripts contained within the kustomization.

 Notice:
 > 1. make sure the path at nodePathMap is the mountpoint of xfs which enables pquota